mind-co/comind/README.md

 This is the primary frontend for {comind}, a platform for thinking stuff together.

 The app is written in [Flutter](https://flutter.dev/), a cross-platform framework for building mobile apps.

+The front end is basically in a super-pre-alpha state.
+It is not ready for production use.
+It is not ready for testing.
+It is not ready for anything except for me to play around with.
+Please don't use it.

+## Disclaimer

+The app is

+- Currently dogshit and I am working on it.
+Please don't judge me.
+- Riddled security errors.
+Please don't hack me.
+- Not finished.
+Please don't ask me when it will be finished.
+- Not a good example of how to write flutter apps.
+Please don't use it as a reference.
+- Not a good example of how to write dart code.
+Please don't use it as a reference.
+- Not a good example of how to write code.
+Please don't use it as a reference.
+- Not a good example of how to write.
+Please don't use it as a reference.
+- Probably going to break constantly.
+Please don't be surprised.
+- Probably going to be slow.
+Please don't be surprised.
+- Probably going to be buggy.
+Please don't be surprised.

 ## Prerequisites